GiorgioDaVinci/Youtube-clone/README.md

 I was able to apply all the concepts learnt in css such as positioning, display, etc.
 Also, within html I was able to apply appropriate classes.

+Here is the link to the deployed application: https://giorgiodavinci.github.io/Youtube-clone/

 md
     ![alt text](images/homepage.png)